mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 A ship with fuel scoops may gather fuel from bodies of water using hoses.
 It may also scoop hydrogen from a gas giant.
 Scooping takes 1–6 hours and requires a successful Pilot skill check.
-Fuel gathered ‘in the wild’ is unrefined, but a ship with fuel processors may refine it.
+Fuel gathered 'in the wild' is unrefined, but a ship with fuel processors may refine it.

 JUMP TRAVEL
 Jump travel is the only known means by which a vessel may travel